salesforce/ctrl-sum/README.md

 ## Evaluate CTRLsum
+Here we include evaluation for uncontrolled summarization settings.

-##### Obtain automatic keywords from a trained tagger (for uncontrolled summarization setting or some control aspects settings):
+### Obtain automatic keywords from a trained tagger:

 ```bash
 # run prediction from the tagger which outputs confidence values for every token